Thursday, April 21, 2016

 Marking out the event and teasing out the relevance in this lit. loving country of Singlish, how might it be best done for any left wondering about all the hullabaloo?

-Well, reminding of the iconic totemic poet's business-friendly credentials of course.
+Well, reminding of the iconic totemic poet's business-friendly credentials, of course.

-In the highlighted capsule: "A major reason for reading Shakespeare's plays is their uncanny relevance to modern management issues and corporate executive lessons.
-He provides though-provoking insights into issues which are ubiquitous in the contemporary and management scene..."
+"A major reason for reading Shakespeare's plays is their uncanny relevance to modern management issues and corporate executive lessons.
+He provides thought-provoking insights into issues which are ubiquitous in the contemporary and management scene..."

 Readers interested can google for the remainder.